-Grace Episcopal Church Alexandria; Episcopal priest Bob Malm; his vendetta against me.
-Bob Malm’s efforts to suppress First Amendment-protected criticism via a bogus protective order and litigation against a former parishioner.
-Bob Malm’s courtroom lies and weird claims he’s pursued by “domestic terrorists.” @gracealexwatch
+Grace Episcopal Church Alexandria; Episcopal priest Bob Malm’s vendetta against me.
+Bob Malm’s efforts to suppress First Amendment-protected criticism via a bogus protective order and litigation against a former parishioner and a dying woman.
+Bob Malm’s courtroom lies, perjury, failure to address church child molestation, and weird claims he’s pursued by “domestic terrorists.” @gracealexwatch

 Posted below is the full text of the article written by Dee Parsons, publisher of The Wartburg Watch (TWW), on my experience with shunning at Grace Episcopal Church.
 It is used per standard TWW reprint/reuse permissions